anonymou-10101/wsfvit/detection/README.md

 ```

 ## Acknowledgment
 Our implemnation is mainly based on the following codebases.
-We gratefully thank the authors for their wonderfult works.
+We gratefully thank the authors for their wonderful works.
 - [MMDetection](https://github.com/open-mmlab/mmdetection/tree/2.x)
 - [MogaNet](https://github.com/Westlake-AI/MogaNet)
 - [SwinTransformer](https://github.com/microsoft/Swin-Transformer)